FacePerceiver/FaRL/README.md

 The repo has included some config files under `./farl/experiments/` that perform finetuning for face parsing and face alignment.

-## Performence
+## Performance

-The following table illustrates their performences reported in the paper (Paper) or reproduced using this repo (Rep).
-There are small differences between their performences due to code refactorization.
+The following table illustrates their performances reported in the paper (Paper) or reproduced using this repo (Rep).
+There are small differences between their performances due to code refactorization.

 | File Name | Task | Benchmark | Metric | Score (Paper/Rep) | Logs (Paper/Rep) |
 | ---- | ---- | ---- | --- | --- | --- |